kudashevs/php-8-new-features/README.md

 explode(string: 'a b', separator: ' ');
 ```
 Additional information:
-- makes code shorter and more readable
+- make code shorter and more readable
-- helps to solve the inconsistency in some cases
+- help to solve the inconsistency in some cases

 More information:
 [[examples](src/new-features/named-arguments)]